Floyd Cardoz

-Floyd Cardoz (October 2, 1960 – March 25, 2020) was an Indian-born American chef.
-He was born in Mumbai.
+Floyd Cardoz (October 2, 1960 – March 25, 2020) was an Indian-American chef.
 He owned the New York City eatery Paowalla and was executive chef at Tabla, as well as victor on Top Chef Masters Season 3 in 2011.
 His New York restaurants were known for food melding Indian flavours and spices with western cuisine.

 Education and career

 After attending culinary school in Mumbai, India Floyd Cardoz went to Les Roches International School of Hotel Management, Switzerland.
 He moved to New York in 1988.
 He started working under Chef Gray Kunz at Lespinasse in 1992.
 He worked in various roles from chef de partie to executive sous chef.

 In 1997, he started working with Union Square Hospitality Group where he collaborated with restaurateur Danny Meyer to open Tabla.
 He also opened El Verano Taqueria and North End Grill.

 In 2008 he launched a line of entrees with the online grocery home delivery company FreshDirect.

 Cardoz served as a culinary consultant to the 2014 feature film The Hundred Foot Journey, in whose storyline French and Indian cuisines fuse.

 In 2015 he opened The Bombay Canteen.
 In the summer 2016, he opened Paowalla in New York's Soho.
 In 2018 he closed Paowalla and redesigned it to open as Bombay Bread Bar.